carelly22/Bootcamp-Notes/JavaScript/data-types.md

 ## Strings

 * One of the primitive data types of JS
-* **Strings** are a collection os characters enclosed in either single or double quotes
+* **Strings** are a collection of characters enclosed in either single or double quotes
 * Strings are how JS represents text
 * **Examples:** `'Hello World!'`, `"Hello World!"`, `'h'`, and `''`
 * It is correct to use either double `"` or single `'` quotes with strings, as long as you're consistent

+## Types of quotes

+* There are single and double quotes which are "simple" quotes
+* Backticks ie. ``Hello`` are extended functionality quotes.
+They allow us to embed variables and expressions into a string by wrapping them in `${...}`

 ## String concatenation